 Chapter 1: Sold Into Prison

-A little five-year-old girl, who was dressed in a pure white nightgown, slowly crept down the stairs into another room.
-She had slightly wavy, brown hair and grey eyes.
-The room she walked into had a black, grand piano sitting in the corner.
-To the right of that piano, was a teal couch where two people were sitting.
+A little five-year-old girl, dressed in a pure white nightgown, slowly crept down the stairs into another room.
+She had slightly wavy, brown hair and innocent grey eyes.
+The room she hesitantly walked into had a black, grand piano sitting in the corner, with a teal couch to the right of it.
+Upon the couch, there were two people sitting on it, one a male the other female.
 The room's walls were painted a light green and the flooring was pure white carpet.
+The brightly lit room greatly contrasted with the thick tension filling it.

 The stern couple sitting on the teal couch looked to be in their mid-thirties.
-The woman had brown hair and brown eyes, while the man had slightly wavy, black hair that was slicked back.
+The woman had brown hair and brown eyes, while the man had slightly wavy, black hair that was slicked back and yet still maintained the slight wave.
 His eyes were a shocking blue.
-Both the man and woman were dressed in business clothing.
+Both the man and woman were dressed in formal business attire, as if they were about to go to a business meeting or interview.

 "Yes, Mother, Father?"
-The little girl was looking down at her feet and her hands were fists at her sides.
-Her eyes were swirling with sadness and inner pain.
+The little girl was looking down at her feet, her hands forming clenched fists at her sides.
+Her eyes were swirling with sadness and pain.

 The little girl looked up, shocked and frightened.
 "But-but why?!
 I've never done anything wrong!
 Please," the little girl begged, "please, don't send me away."

-The man and woman ignored the little girl's please.
+The man and woman ignored the little girl's pleas.
 "You will be sent to a place where people like you are," the man paused, "I dare say, accepted."

 "C-Can I say goodbye to Joshua before I have to…go?"
 The little girl asked, accepting her fate.
 Their previously loving and caring nature was completely gone.
 She was no longer 'daddy's little angel' and she knew that once her parents' minds were set, nothing could change it.
 Joshua, the little girl's older brother, was six years her elder, but was not home.
 She could never say goodbye to her brother, the only person who accepted her for who she was even when he knew what she was.